 - Travel within Japan

-Please contact your Japanese Studies advisor, a Japanese language faculty member, or the Exchange and Study Abroad Advisor for questions.
+Please contact your Japanese Studies advisor, a Japanese language faculty member, or the Study Away Advisor for questions.